ibm-cloud-docs/databases-for-etcd/connecting-external.md

 # Connecting an external application
 {: #external-app}

 Your applications and drivers use connection strings to make a connection to {{site.data.keyword.databases-for-etcd_full}}.
 Each deployment has connection strings specifically for drivers and applications.
+Connection strings are displayed in the _Connections_ panel of your deployment's _Overview_, and can also be retrieved from the [cloud databases CLI plugin](/docs/databases-cli-plugin?topic=cloud-databases-cli-cdb-reference#deployment-connections), and the [API](https://{DomainName}/apidocs/cloud-databases-api#discover-connection-information-for-a-deployment-f-e81026).

+The connection strings can be used by any of the credentials you have created on your deployment.
+While you can use the admin user for all of your connections and applications, it might be better to generate credentials specifically for your applications to connect with.
+Documentation on generating credentials is on the [Getting Credentials and Connection Strings](/docs/services/databases-for-etcd?topic=databases-for-etcd-connection-strings) page.

 ## Getting connection strings